Royal Brompton Hospital

 Reserved parking for outpatients

-We have five parking spaces in Dudmaston Mews, behind Fulham wing/South Block, available to reserve within two weeks of your outpatient appointment, subject to availability (these are separate to the disabled parking spaces in Dudmaston Mews).
+We have five parking spaces in Dudmaston Mews, behind Fulham wing/South Block, available to reserve.
+This must be done within two weeks of your outpatient appointment, and are subject to availability.
+These are separate to the disabled parking spaces in Dudmaston Mews controlled by the council.

-These spaces can be reserved by calling 020 7351 8012 between 9am and 5pm, Monday to Friday.
+Our spaces can be reserved by calling 020 7351 8012 between 9 am and 5 pm, Monday to Friday.
 Please do not use these spaces unless you have a reservation.